Congratulations on the purchase of a Samsung Galaxy S10: A fine phone, and one that’s likely to serve you well.

 19. Give your eyes some rest

 The S10 comes with a night mode that applies a darker background to most apps.
-You can activate it by going to Settings, then tapping Display and Night mode.
-On the same menu there's a Blue light filter toggle switch, which works slightly differently by reducing the blue light emitted by the display—theoretically easier on your eyes at night.
+You can activate it by going to Settings, then tapping Display and choosing between Dark mode or Light mode.
+On the same menu there’s a Blue light filter toggle switch, which works slightly differently by reducing the blue light emitted by the display to theoretically make it easier on your eyes at night.
 Both modes can be enabled and disabled manually or set to work on a schedule.

 20. Charge other devices with your S10